DasDominus/InvestGenie/features.md

 - [ ] 3.
 Afterwards, the IPS cannot be directly edited.
 Unless user click c red "Adjust My IPS" button, which pops a warning.

 B. Efficient Frontier Calculation
 - [ ] 1.
 The EF expected return and standard deviation should use category average value over the years.
 The specified funds should be used as representative of each category.
+Data of each ticker should be retrieved using Yahoo Finance API, using yfinance python package.
+The data retrieval should be implemented in stock_handler.py and referenced in app.py

 **Equity**